 Keeping children safe on the internet

+Throughout the school, we focus on particular strands at the same time with differentiated lessons across the school.
 When teaching about online safety, we also link each strand and concept with our school's values.
-Our children are very familiar with values-based language, so this helps to make their e-safety learning both accessible and age-appropriate.
+Our children are very familiar with values-based language, so this helps to make their Online Safety learning both accessible and age-appropriate.

-To further promote e-safety, we also celebrate the National Safer Internet Day in February each year.
-This is a day that gives us the opportunity to further reiterate key e-safety messages and the whole school takes part in planned activities based on a theme.
-Children enjoy sharing their learning in an assembly and also look forward to our annual e-safety competition that is launched.
+To further promote Online Safety, we also celebrate the National Safer Internet Day in February each year.
+This is a day that gives us the opportunity to further reiterate key Online Safety messages and the whole school takes part in planned activities based on a theme.

-To demonstrate the whole school’s commitment to e-safety, new joiners and children in reception receive an ICT and e-safety agreement to sign and children then receive this same agreement at the start of KS2 to independently read and agree to.
-This agreement highlights the expectations for online behaviour and use of digital devices and also our school e-safety rules; our school rules are displayed on our ‘Think then Click’ posters throughout the school next to all computers. (see attached).
+To demonstrate the whole school’s commitment to Online Safety, new starters and children in reception receive an ICT and Online Safety agreement to sign and children then receive this same agreement at the start of KS2 to independently read and agree to.
+This agreement highlights the expectations for online behaviour and use of digital devices and also our school online-safety rules; our school rules are displayed on our ‘Think then Click’ posters throughout the school next to all computers. (see attached).

-We believe that by working together, we can all keep well informed regarding e-safety issues and so make the most of the positives the internet has to offer safely.
+We believe that by working together, we can all keep well informed regarding Online Safety issues and so make the most of the positives the internet has to offer safely.
 Please take a look at the attachments for further information which include guides for social media use, apps, our school rules and school ICT policy.
-The following website also has some useful online videos from professionals about the importance of e-safety: www.thinkuknow.co.uk/parents/
+The following website also has some useful online videos from professionals about the importance of Online Safety: www.thinkuknow.co.uk/parents/

 Ensure your children are always safe when using the internet.

 Scan the QR code below to access a range of parent guides.